dfrdn/gulapa-law/content/lawyers/calvin-klein-e-lianza.md

 startDate: 2022-06-07T02:28:45.685Z
 email: calvin.lianza@gulapalaw.com
 mobile: (+63)32 2387254
 description: Calvin is a junior associate of the firm.
+He is also a Certified Public Accountant.
 image: /img/ck-copy.jpg
 offices:
   - manila